This article was first published on 4 October 2019 and updated with new information on the SG Active Trading Tournament 2020.

 Finally, the prizes that come with investing and trading competitions are a nice incentive for taking part and learning.

-The upcoming SG Active Trading Tournament 2019 enters all contestants who sign-up into a lucky draw for a chance to win an iPhone 11 Pro, and there are daily prizes for investors who made the most profitable trades that day.
+The upcoming SG Active Trading Tournament enters all contestants who sign-up into a lucky draw for a chance to win an Apple Airpods Pro for just registering, or an Apple Watch Series 5 for making at least 3 trades during the Elimination Round.
+There are daily prizes for investors who made the most profitable trades each day.
 Furthermore, the top three investors at the end of the tournament walk away with $4,000, $2,000 and $1,000 respectively.